 In or around 1953, several citizens of the Harrisburg community researched the need for a more local Fire Department.
-This then prompted them to begin the process of forming a volunteer fire department and start laying the foundation for what is now known as the Town of Harrisburg Fire Department.
-Harrisburg Volunteer Fire Department was officially established in February of 1954, which from its beginning until June 1996 the department's manpower was derived solely from volunteer membership.
+This prompted them to begin the process of forming a volunteer fire department and start laying the foundation for what is now known as the Town of Harrisburg Fire Department.
+Harrisburg Volunteer Fire Department was officially established in February of 1954, which from its beginning until June 1996, the department's manpower was derived solely from volunteer membership.

 In June of 1996, due to tremendous growth in the Harrisburg area, the Board of Directors hired a paid Fire Chief and implemented part-time personnel during daylight hours.
 This allowed the department to better provide services to its customers, and allowed apparatus to respond immediately during the day, when volunteers could not respond in great numbers.
 In July of 1999, due to explosive growth in and around Harrisburg, the Board of Directors approved 10 full-time positions.
 This ensured immediate response of apparatus 24 hours a day, 7 days a week.
 The year 2006 marked another milestone for the Harrisburg Volunteer Fire Department, by merging with the Town of Harrisburg.